The biggest dog breeds: Our top 8 biggest dog breeds

 Giant dog breeds guide Bow Wow Meow Pet Insurance

-What defines a giant dog breed?
+What is a giant dog breed?

 While there is no official definition, breeds with an average weight exceeding 45kg tend to be considered giant breeds, and height is also an important factor.
 When it comes to the true giants of the bunch, the massive Mastiff and super-sized Saint Bernard can even exceed 90kg, while the imposing Irish Wolfhound weighs “only” around 50kg but can reach 1 metre in height, making it the tallest dog breed.